justjake/quickjs-emscripten/doc/classes/quickjsvm.md

 **Returns:** *[VmCallResult](../globals.md#vmcallresult)‹[QuickJSHandle](../globals.md#quickjshandle)›*

 The last statement's value.
-If the code threw, result `error` will be a handle to the exception.
+If the code threw synchronously, `result.error` will be a handle to the exception.
 If execution was interrupted, the error will have name `InternalError` and message `interrupted`.

 ___